JPablomr/aws_containerized_consoles/README.md

 # AWS Containerized Consoles

 Do you use Firefox?
-Do you use AWS SSO to log in to many accounts and would love to simplify having two open at the same time?
+Do you use SSO to log in to many accounts and would love to simplify having two open at the same time?
 Well this is the extension for you!

 ## Why?